Frederick Dent Grant: Death

 Frederick Dent Grant died of cancer, the same disease that had claimed his father, and diabetes in the Hotel Buckingham near Fort Jay on Governors Island in New York City on April 12, 1912.
 At the time of his death, Grant was the second most senior officer on active duty in the U.S. Army after Major General Leonard Wood.
 His funeral service was held in the chapel at Fort Jay and he was buried in the West Point Cemetery.

 Memberships

 Grant was a hereditary companion of the Military Order of the Loyal Legion of the United States by right of his father's service in the Civil War.
 He joined the Military Order of Foreign Wars as a Hereditary Companion in 1896 (of which he also became a Veteran Companion after the Spanish–American War in 1898).
 He was also a member of the Aztec Club of 1847, the Sons of the American Revolution, the Society of Colonial Wars, the Order of the Founders and Patriots of America and the Military Order of the Carabao.
+He served as the first Governor General of the Order of the Founders and Patriots of America from 1896 to 1898 and again as its ninth Governor General from 1910 to 1912.